Loop Returns MCP Server

 |---|---|

-List Returns | Search and browse returns with filters (status, date range, flagged, etc.), pagination, and sorting.
+List Returns | Search and browse returns with filters (status, date range, flagged, and more), pagination, and sorting.
 Supports the same searchable fields as Loop Admin: order name, email, tracking number, SKUs, carrier, RMA code, and more. |

 Get Return | Pull the full detail of a specific return, including line items, resolutions (refund, exchange, store credit), shipping info, and current status. |